MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Framework

-As we discuss in Section \ref{class_repr}, the class-oriented sentence representations are computed independently from the other sentences within a document.
-Hence, we aim to incorporate the pair-wise relationships between the sentences in a document by fine-tuning the class-oriented representations using a multi-head self-attention mechanism as described below. \begin{definition}[\textbf{Contextualized Sentence Representations}] Given a document $d_i$, the contextualized sentence representations in $d_i$, with hidden dimensions $h_{cs} = 768$, are defined as:
+\paragraph{Contextualized Sentence Representations.} As we discuss in Section \ref{class_repr}, the sentence representations are computed independently from the other sentences within a document.
+However, sentences that seem vague in isolation (e.g., ``he walked to the podium'') may become significant when key information from other sentences is introduced (e.g., ``the president held a press conference today'').
+Hence, we aim to incorporate the pair-wise relationships between the sentences $s_j$ in a document $d_i$.
+We accomplish this by learning contextualized sentence representations $cs_j$ using a multi-head self-attention mechanism \cite{vaswani2017attention}:

-where $[\textbf{E}_{i,j}|s_{j} \in d_{i}]$ denotes the initial class-oriented sentence representations for document $d_i$, $l_{mhs}$ is a multi-head self attention layer, and $l_{ln}$ a feed forward layer with layer normalization. \end{definition}
+where $h_{cs}$ is the number of hidden dimensions, $[\textbf{E}_j|s_{j} \in d_{i}]$ denotes the initial class-oriented sentence representations for document $d_i$, $l_{mhs}$ is a multi-head self attention layer, and $l_{ln}$ a feed forward layer with layer normalization.

-By computing contextualized sentence representations, we incorporate both the word-level information (via our class-oriented weights as discussed in Section \ref{class_repr}) and the document-level information (via multi-head self-attention).
-As we discuss in the following section, we can use these representations to construct contextualized document representations that better reflect our target class distribution which our sentence-level information provided insight into.
+By computing contextualized sentence representations, we incorporate both the word-level (via class-oriented weights as discussed in Section \ref{class_repr}) and the document-level information (via multi-head self-attention).
+However, in order to construct a contextualized document representation, we must identify which sentences contribute the most towards the document's fundamental context. \paragraph{Contextualized Document Representations.} Unlike Section \ref{classdistestimation}, where we had to determine each sentence's significance based on its class-discriminativeness, we now have a target class distribution and document-level context integrated into our sentence representations.
+Recent document summarization methods show that learning sentence-level attention weights in representing documents can help highlight documents' theme \cite{pdsum-susik}.
+Similarly, in our case, we attentively combine the contextualized sentences to represent their parent document, while promoting the document's underlying theme to be akin to the target class distribution that we have computed.

-Given our contextualized sentence representations, we can compute contextualized document representations using attentive pooling.
-Specifically, based on the target class distribution that we determine in Equation \ref{tag:targetdist}, we learn attention weights for each of the contextualized sentences as an additional verification of the sentence's relative significance to its parent document.
-By utilizing a weighted regularized contrastive loss, we ensure that contextualized document representation and sentence attention weights are updated to reflect the target class distribution.
+Specifically, we utilize attentive pooling to learn attention weights for each of the contextualized sentences $cs_j$, indicative of a sentence's relative significance to its parent document $d_i$:

-\begin{definition}[\textbf{Contextualized Document Representations}] Given a document $d_i$, a contextualized document representation $cd_i$, with hidden dimensions $h_{cd}$, is obtained through an attentive pooling of the contextualized sentences $cs^i_j$: